‘Art Basel’ – an exclusive art show nestled in a historical city

 An overview of the fair

 Basel undergoes a transformation: its streets become dotted with countless pieces of artwork, installations, shows and much more.
-If you are interested, know that ‘Art Basel’ always happens on the third week of June, except for 2020.
-In 2020 it will start on September the 17th and continue until the 20th: from Thursday to Sunday.
-The other editions of ‘ Art Basel ‘ are in Miami (December) and Hong Kong (March).
+If you are interested, know that ‘Art Basel’ always happens on the third week of June, although In 2022 it will start on June 16th and continue until the 19th: from Thursday to Sunday.
+The other editions of ‘ Art Basel ‘ are in Miami and Hong Kong.

 Arriving a bit before